matthias-reis/carda-gatsby/content/articles/2024/01/bipolar-architecture-metaphysicize-en.md

 ---
 date: 2024-01-12T15:00:00.766Z
-slug: bipolar-architecture-metaphysicize-en
 typeName: Preview
-title: 'Bipolar Architecture – "Metaphysicize"'
+title: Bipolar Architecture – "Metaphysicize"
 subTitle: Post-metal as We Want It
 seoTitle: Post-Metal Preview – Bipolar Architecture – "Metaphysicize"
-description: 'The new Biopolar Architecture album, "Metaphysicize", is coming soon!
-Get a first taste here, and find out some fascination insights about it!'
+description: The new Biopolar Architecture album, "Metaphysicize", is coming soon!
+Get a first taste here, and find out some fascination insights about it!
 excerpt: '"Metaphysicize"—Bipolar Architecture are back with their newest album and I promise, you will love it!.
 Get a first taste in the form of two pre-released songs here—and find out some fascinating insights about the album!'
 image: https://storage.googleapis.com/cardamonchai-media/2024-01-12/bipolar-architecture-soundsvegan-com-jpg-imagine-081818_151c1b_1024_768/640.webp
-copyright: 'Bipolar Architecture'
+copyright: Bipolar Architecture
 ogImage: https://storage.googleapis.com/cardamonchai-media/2024-01-12/bipolar-architecture-soundsvegan-com-og-jpg-imagine-081818_1c2423_1200_628/640.webp
 labels:
   - Band